Asimov-Chuang/DeepHalo/6ydQ-3.md

 [5]De Peuter S, Zhu S, Guo Y, Howes A, Kaski S. Preference learning of latent decision utilities with a human-like model of preferential choice.
 Advances in Neural Information Processing Systems, 37:123608-36, 2024

 Our primary area is machine learning for sciences (e.g., climate, health, life sciences, physics, social sciences).
-Transparent understanding of human decision-making processes is very important in social sciences and medical fields.
+Transparent understanding of human decision-making processes is very important in the social sciences and medical fields.
 In addition, establishing more reasonable preference models is also an important part of commonly used algorithms such as RLHF.
 Therefore, we believe that our article is very suitable for this primary area.

 **Clarifications:**
 > Q: The intro is good but some things are a bit unclear.